hapax/hapax.github.io/assets/teaching.md

 ## 1. Stuck in the scrubland <a id="sec-1" name="sec-1"></a>

 In high school, I thought maths was boring.
-I was skeptical about claims it would help me in real life --- you don't need trigonometry for your tax returns, or to solve simultaneous equations at the grocery store --- and found the endless drill mind-numbing.
+I scoffed at the idea I would use it in real life --- you don't need trigonometry for your tax returns, or algebra to apply for a home loan
-There were an infinite number of equations to solve.
-Why should I care about any particular one?
+--- and found the endless drill soul-destroying.
+What's my motivation for finding $x$?
+Let somebody else solve those equations!
-I scraped by with passes, copying examples and cramming for tests, but I thought of maths class as a tedious game with rules I didn't need to know beyond the next test.
+I scraped by with passes, aping textbook examples and cramming for tests, but maths class was a meaningless game with rules I didn't need to know beyond the next test.
-The situation was so bad that, swotting for an exam at age 15, I remember teaching myself how to add fractions and multiply negative numbers properly.
+The situation was so bad that, it wasn't until a physics class, at age 15, made me realise that I didn't know how to add fractions or multiply negative numbers.
+I had just never internalised those rules, and they weren't really needed on subsequent tests.

-In a philosophy class a few years later, I was introduced to set theory.
+A few years later, studying philosophy at university, I encountered set theory.
-Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this tickled my philosophical fancy, but also a long dormant *aesthetic sensitivity* to mathematics.
-It could be beautiful, and just as deep as philosophy.
+It totally blew my gourd.
+First of all, there was this wonderful paradox of Bertrand Russell about the set of all sets which don't contain themselves.
+Is this big set a member of itself or not?
+It turns out that neither can be true, so the big set can't exist without breaking the universe.
+Even more surprisingly, Russell's paradox is related to a very clever argument that there are different sorts of infinity.
+This is a sort of power that philosophers, using mere words, could only dream of.
+I saw that maths was powerful and deep and beautiful.
+At the same time, I was pop science books about relativity and quantum mechanics.
-I also had a recreational interest in physics, and to paraphrase Galileo, I began to see that maths was a formal game played by nature as well.
+I began to see that maths was a formal game played by nature as well.
+To paraphrase Galileo, it's the language in which the book of the universe is written.
 Eventually, I switched from philosophy to maths and physics and never looked back.

-I was lucky, stumbling later in life into a hidden realm of extraordinary beauty and power.
+I was lucky, stumbling later in life onto a hidden realm of extraordinary beauty and power.
 But how many students are unlucky?
-How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that *there is a mathematical world out there*!
+How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that there's a mathematical world out there, which also describes our world?
 The problem, I will argue, is that maths education is stuck in a sort of *scrubland* with no views into that world.
 We can make the problem more vivid with an (admittedly tendentious) analogy.